Kyriosity/read-write/README+/pencraft/README+/opuses/SW_architecture_obscura.md

-# Software architecture - House from ghosts // Obscure subject with ghost figures
+# Software House from Ghosts

-# Part 1.
-Architecture
+## Part 1.
+Software architecture

 QUOTE REQUIRED

 This goes to ROLES exchange =>>> ↙️
 Immanuel Kant: “Experience without theory is blind, but theory without experience is mere intellectual play."

+When we talk about architecture we mean the building.

 The Latin term "architecture" emerged from the acts of building, and our information epoch spread it over other activities (up to buzzword).
 Hellenes coined the "architect" but it took centuries to distinguish and formalize this profession in the conservative art of static constructions.<sup>🏚️<sup>

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:derelict_house:</sup> <sub>Authourship of vast blocks remains unclaimed.</sub>

+The term migrated to other sphere and got obscure.

 * static vs dynamic
 * versatile vs strict

-# Part 2.
-Architect?
+## Part 2.
+Software architect?
 Architects!

 <p dir=rtl>".I am the Architect"<br>🎦&nbsp;<i>The Architect</i><br/>fictitious character of)<br/>(<i>The Matrix Reloaded</i></p>